SAFE: Machine Unlearning With Shard Graphs: Introduction

 One simple and robust approach to forgetting is compartmentalizing the information of different subsets of data into distinct model parameters.
 In this scenario, the training data is split into disjoint shards, and different parameters or ``adapters'' are trained separately on each shard, and then ensembled to obtain a final model.
 The advantage of this approach is that, if the influence of a sample needs to be removed, only the parameters corresponding to its shard have to be retrained.
 Moreover if an entire source of data needs to be dropped, one can simply drop all the adapters corresponding to the shards containing its samples.
 There are, however, two main disadvantages to this approach.
 On the implementation side, there is an increase in storage/inference scaling with the multitude of adapters to ensemble.
 On a more fundamental level, since each adapter is trained independently on a fraction of the available data, it forfeits synergistic information that may be present in data stored in different shards.
 As the number of shards grows, adapters are trained on increasingly impoverished samples, leading to degraded performance relative to monolithic training (see \cref{fig:shard_synergy}).

 Thus, practitioners have to choose a trade-off between increasing the accuracy of the model and minimizing the expected cost of forgetting a sample.
 In this work, we show that naive sharding, that is uniform partitioning of the training set, is suboptimal in many realistic use cases.
 Instead, shards should be constructed to maximize synergistic information available at training time.
-To that end, we introduce \name (Synergy Aware Forgetting Ensemble), an algorithm that leverage synergistic information to maximize accuracy given a target expected forgetting cost.
+To that end, we introduce \name (Synergy Aware Forgetting Ensemble), an algorithm that leverages synergistic information between data shards to maximize accuracy for a given forgetting cost.
 We show that \name allows training on highly sharded data (with as many as 256 shards) with a $14\%$ accuracy boost over uniform sharding for the same forgetting cost.

 To realize this, we introduce the notion of a Shard Graph (SG) (see \cref{fig:graph_examples}).
 Each node of the graph is a small shard of data in the original dataset.
-(Directed) edges between shards indicate that the corresponding adapter is not trained in isolation as usual, but also uses data from the connected shard, thus increasing the accessible synergistic information.
-On the downside, when a forgetting request is received, all nodes pointing to the forgotten node must be retrained, increasing the expected forgetting cost.
-Since different shards have different likelihood of receiving forgetting requests and contain different information, the problem becomes how to draw connections that maximizes the synergistic gain while minimizing the increase in expected forgetting cost.
+(Directed) edges between shards indicate that the corresponding adapter is not trained in isolation as usual, but also uses data from the shards it connects to, thus increasing the accessible synergistic information.
+On the downside, when a forget request is received, all nodes pointing to the forgotten node must be retrained, increasing the expected forgetting cost.
+Since different shards have different likelihood of receiving forget requests and contain different information, the problem becomes how to draw connections that maximizes the synergistic gain while minimizing the increase in expected forgetting cost.
 For example, shards that are unlikely to contain samples that need to be forgotten (e.g., a shard that contains synthetic data or highly vetted data) can be simultaneously connected to many other nodes significantly increasing accuracy without increasing the expected forgetting cost.